 Assault, Assault of a Family Member, Aggravated Assault | Defense Lawyer| Ed ChernoffFamily Assault FAQ

 Assault and especially Family Assault is one of the crimes most vigorously prosecuted by the State of Texas.
-You should never take assault charges lightly.
+You should never take assault charges lightly and should immediately seek the help of an assault lawyer.

 Harming a spouse, partner or child in an abusive act is never the right thing for a person to do.
 However, false or overblown allegations leads to unfair and vindictive prosecution under our tough statutes governing Assault of a Family Member offenses.